ccfontes-code-tests/twitter-hashtags/README.md

 ## TODO

 - resume streaming on failure
-- support getting all the user's timeline tweet history (just getting 200 now)
+- support getting new tweets in real-time while bootstrapping the report

 ## Development
 The command below will open a repl and continuously run the tests everytime